Best Laptop for F1 23

 6.Dell XPS 17 9720

-Dell XPS 17 9720: A high-performing laptop with an excellent display, but lacking in graphics performance and cooling.
+Dell XPS 17 9720: A high-performing laptop with an excellent 4K display, but with some graphics and cooling limitations.

 Pros